hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- income -->
 The thermal energy produced during combustion, in the form of electricity and heat, is the major source of income.
-In Japan, [a tonne of MWS incinerated results in 400 kilowatt-hours produced][22].
+In Japan, [one tonne of MWS incinerated results in 400 kilowatt-hours produced][22].
 The incinerator in Phuket reported [382.6 kilowatt-hours per tonne of MWS incinerated][22] in 2017.
 [The capacity factor][6], ratio of the actual to the maximum possible electrical energy output, is on average 77%.
 In China, Japan, Thailand and other countries feed-in tariff (FIT) schemes allow the incineration plants to sell the electricity generated to outside customers.